sasha-kantoriz/project-guttenberg/README.txt

 you may manually insert number till which script will download books.

 To start books scraping script, please run: "python3 guttenberg2.py"

+You can also specify start index and end index with: "python3 guttenberg2.py <START_NUM> <END_NUM>" If not specified, last published index will be fetched from website and will be used as end index, and last processing stored index will be used as start index.